|L'Auberdiere||Self Catering||Friday||3||6||1||Travel cot and pull out single mattress|

 The Kitchen and Dining room at L'Auberdiere is the heart of the farmhouse.
 Modern and fully equipped with a large fridge (Chest freezer is provided in the barn), 4 plate electric hob with extractor fan, Siemens electric self-cleaning oven, microwave, dishwasher, washer/dryer washing machine, percolator coffee-maker, kettle and toaster, it is the perfect place for preparing food and entertaining in style and comfort while also being the homely heart of the farmhouse in which to sit and relax individually or as a family to plan your adventures in and around the Normandy region.

-The living room at L'Auberdiere is a warm, comfortable space, complete with an L-shaped sofa, bean bags, a 42" wall mounted flat screen LED Full HD digital television with UK freeview satellite channels.
+The living room at L'Auberdiere is a warm, comfortable space, complete with a large leather sofa, a single leather armchair, 2 bean bags, a 42" wall mounted flat screen LED Full HD digital television with UK freeview satellite channels.
 A selection of Blu-ray movies are provided for your pleasure and these can be enjoyed on the Blu-ray player provided.
 For those who prefer to read there is a reading lamp and a selection of books and magazines for you to enjoy.
 For families there are some board games and puzzles to entertain you in the evenings.

 The Farmhouse at L'Auberdiere en Normandie has three bedrooms, comprising two large double bedroom suites and one smaller bedroom with 2 full-size bunk beds.

 The first of the large bedrooms is the Master bedroom.
-It is a very large double bedroom, with a window at each end, providing double aspect views over the front and rear of the property; it has a large double bed, chest of drawers, clothes hanging facilities, a chair, a pedestal fan (for the hot summer months), a fully programmable electronic radiator (for the cooler winter months) and a portable cot for guests with small children.
+It is a very large double bedroom, with a window at each end, providing double aspect views over the front and rear of the property; it has a large double bed, chest of drawers, clothes hanging facilities, a chair, a pedestal fan (for the hot summer months), a fully programmable electronic radiator, a portable cot for guests with small children and an L-shaped sofa for comfortable reading.

 Bedroom 3 is small yet still spacious.
 With a full size bunk of 2 beds and a window overlooking the rear of the property, it is ideal for children or singles.